olin/studentgovernment/bylaws.md

 *Representative to OAFA and StAR.* The Representative to OAFA and StAR liaises with the Dean of the College and the Dean of Admission and Financial Aid and follows all actions and initiatives happening in their respective departments.

-*Representative for Curriculum and Faculty.* The Representative for Curriculum and Faculty liaises with the Associate Dean of Curriculum, the Associate Dean for Faculty Affairs and Development, and the Provost and Dean of Faculty and follows all actions and initiatives related to curriculum and faculty.
+*Representative for Curriculum and Faculty.* The Representative for Curriculum and Faculty liaises with the Associate Deans and committee chairs responsible for curricular change and operations and other faculty responsibilities and functions, and the Provost and Dean of Faculty and follows all actions and initiatives related to curriculum and faculty.

-*Representative for Intercollegiate Affairs.* The Representative for Intercollegiate Affairs liaises with the Director of the Collaboratory and the administrators of the Babson/Olin/Wellesley Three College Collaboration and follows all actions and initiatives related to the Collaboratory and the Collaboration.
+*Representative for Babson, Olin and Wellesley.* The Representative for Babson, Olin and Wellesley liaises with the Director of the Collaboratory and the administrators of the Babson/Olin/Wellesley Three College Collaboration and follows all actions and initiatives related to the Collaboratory and the Collaboration.
 The Representative serves as Olin’s Ambassador to the Babson/Olin/Wellesley Student Council which advises the administrators of the Collaboration on issues of interest to the students of the three colleges.

 #### Section 10.
 Class Representatives.